Affinage is the final stage of the cheesemaking process after:

 Did you know?

-Affinage is a French term which means maturing cheeses by aging and/or ripening them.
+Affinage is a French term that means maturing cheeses by aging and/or ripening them.

 A cheese is said to be ripe, or affiné, when it reaches optimal maturity during the aging process.